AdamMomen/blog/_posts/2025-09-21-i-refuse-to-be-a-victim.md

 ## Where the switch flipped

-As a kid I loved games. more than I loved Marvel movies my favorite?
-Spider-man!
-The scenes of NY Time Square is printed in my brain.
+As a kid, I loved games—more than I loved Marvel movies.
+My favorite?
+Spider-Man!
+The scenes of NY Times Square are etched in my brain.
 That is a place I want to be.
-I loved video games a lot, but I knew if I want to be in the US I have to be serious.
+I loved video games a lot, but I knew if I wanted to be in the US, I had to be serious.
 I stopped playing and poured those hours into studying.
 Reps, not hacks.
-I learned that if I keep showing up every day, even in small ways momentum compounds.
+I learned that if I keep showing up every day, even in small ways, momentum compounds.
 That discipline, more than any single break, has carried me.

 ## Ambition is a checkpoint, not a destination